janosgyerik/homepage/_posts/2013-09-24-adding-all-unknown-files-in-a-subversion-checkout.markdown

 But if you add the `--force` flag, that will do!

-Keep in mind that this is **not** the same as:
+Keep in mind that this is *NOT* the same as this:

 ```
 svn add * --force
 ```

-That would add not only unknown files, but ignored files too, which is usually not you want.
+That would add not only unknown files, but ignored files too, which is probably not what you want.
 Make sure to specify directories explicitly, avoid using `*` with this command.